steadybit/docs-public/install-and-configure/install-agents-legacy/advanced-configuration.md

 This documentation covers the configuration options of the **legacy** agent.
 Only use it in case you still run the legacy Agent.

-Otherwise, please refer to [this section](install-and-configure/install-outpost-agent/advanced-configuration) instead for configuration options of the Agent.
+Otherwise, please refer to [this section](/install-and-configure/install-outpost-agent/advanced-configuration) instead for configuration options of the agent.
 {% endhint %}

 | agent.sh Argument | Environment Variable                                  | Description                                                                                                                                                                                                                                                                                                                                                            |